OniDaito/S9Lab/_posts/2014-11-25-RFID-Ring-Mk3.markdown

+---
+layout: post
+title: Oyster Card RFID Ring Mk3
+strapline: I've been playing around with RFID Rings for a while now.
+Using a ring to control access to the hackspace door, as an Oyster card (yeah, I said it - I'm sure TFL don't really care) and generally as a way to interact with things is quite fun and cool.
+I've made some progress from the last version and significantly improved on it.
+---

 I've been playing around with RFID Rings for a while now.
 Using a ring to control access to the hackspace door, as an Oyster card (yeah, I said it - I'm sure TFL don't really care) and generally as a way to interact with things is quite fun and cool.
 I've made some progress from the last version and significantly improved on it.

 ![Rfid ring mk3](https://farm8.staticflickr.com/7569/15689260700_9b146723b5.jpg)